Raising Bridges With an Efficient EPC Approach

 In our EPC model, we sit down with the owner at the start to determine the project and its priorities, then provide a custom solution that we can deliver in a timely fashion.
 Removing some of the risk and responsibility from the owner’s plate, we’re also able to adapt to changes in schedule without going through a major change order process.
 That’s the beauty of our EPC model, which is exactly what we’re doing with the Kansas Turnpike Authority (KTA).

-In 2016, the KTA, launched a massive $1.2 billion improvements program to modernize.
+In 2016, the KTA, launched a massive $1.2 billion improvements program to modernize its system.
 The turnpike continues to set the bar high for all transportation owners for fast, high-quality and cost-effective project delivery, and has been doing so since its inception, when the turnpike constructed more than 236 miles of interstate highway in 22 months.
-Part of its current program identified strategic actions to increase freight movement on the turnpike by increasing vertical clearances of low bridges.
+Part of its current program identified strategic actions to reduce maintenance costs and increase freight movement on the turnpike by increasing vertical clearances of low bridges.
 The KTA strategically prioritized some of its bridges that needed to be raised to accommodate large freight vehicles in a manner that meets the KTA’s goals for minimizing construction congestion and not only retaining but ultimately improving travelers’ satisfaction.

 The KTA accepted a proposal from our team to work on its first 10 bridges and structures.
-With our design and construction team under one roof and working together from day one, we provided a guaranteed maximum price (GMP) and quickly completed the pre-construction work — in two months — to streamline the process.
-Working with counties, utilities and a diverse group of subcontractors, as well as the KTA and Kansas Department of Transportation, we delivered on our promise, raising all 10 bridges ahead of schedule and putting money back in the owner’s pocket — essentially saving what a new bridge would cost.
+With our design and construction team under one roof and working together from day one, we quickly completed the preconstruction work and provided a guaranteed maximum price — in two months — to streamline the process.
+Working with counties, utilities and a diverse group of subcontractors, as well as the KTA and Kansas Department of Transportation, we delivered on our promise, raising all 10 bridges ahead of schedule and putting money back in the owner’s pocket — essentially saving what an additional bridge lift would cost.

 In August 2017, we lifted the first bridge of a more robust round two, which doubles the scope of phase one and includes another 11 bridges to be raised.
 This round is slated for completion by December 2018.